guthom/labstreaminglayer_ros/README.md

     * **lslChannelInfo (String)**

-        The corresponding LSL-Channelinfo used to push OR pull from the LSL stream.
+        The corresponding LSL-Channel info used to push OR pull from the LSL stream.

-## Add new types
+## Add new types and Converters
 To integrate new types you need to add new converters to the project.
 In order to do so, you need to follow this steps: